Last updated on November 20, 2022

 The Pont de l’Archevêché

-The love bridge
+The love bridge.

 The Pont de l’Archevêché is located just behind Notre-Dame Cathedral.
 It’s famous of hundreds of padlocks, which couples lock symbolizing their relation.
 The city authorities already had to few times take off all the padlocks because of the weight of it.
+Some few more Paris best spots to visit below.

 The Pont de l’Archevêché